 What’s funny (in a sad way) is, if he just stops calling her, she will call him and try to get him to meet out again.
 If he says no, I’d say by the holidays, she will have major regrets and try to get him back.
 I’m not saying he should play a game with her, because I could be wrong and she might never look back if he ends it.
 But, he owes it to himself to find a better match: a woman who is more ready for a mature relationship with no mixed signals.

 I want to hear in a few months from this guy that he has met an amazing woman and they can’t get enough of each other.
 That the attraction and spark is mutual, not just for a night here and there, but every minute of every day!
-The kind of relationship at the beginning when the texting is obnoxious and nauseating to others!!
+The kind new relationship when the texting is obnoxious and nauseating to others!!
 He deserves that after having been through the devastation of a divorce!
 Anyone who wants that deserves it.

 I truly hope he starts opening his heart to other women, and stops focusing on someone who just isn’t there at this point, who is giving mixed signals because she is just plain old mixed up.